WHAT IS LIPOSUCTION?

 Before the procedure begins, the plastic surgeon will draw around the area from which fat is to be removed, using a special marker.
 At this stage, the patient may wish to consult with the surgeon one last time, in order to remind them of any particular details before the liposuction is performed.
 The area is then disinfected, and an infiltrative solution is administered.
 This solution is composed of saline mixed with adrenaline and local anaesthesia.
 This liquid is deposited throughout the area wherein the liposuction will be performed.

 Afterwards, the plastic surgeon will remove the fat using a cannula, which is inserted via an incision.
 This incision should have a length of less than one centimetre, and as such should leave an indiscernible mark, in a very subtle spot.
-The liposuction cannula is actually a thin tube, which features a number of small holes on one end, through which the fat is absorbed.
-This fat will end up in the suction machine, which is connected to the cannula by a longer tube.
+The liposuction cannula is actually a thin, metallic tube, which features a number of small holes on one end, through which the fat is absorbed.
+This fat will end up in the suction machine, which is connected to the cannula by a longer rubber tube.

 If the doctor is performing laser lipolysis, then this method is employed to dissolve the fat before the suction.
-The recommended method is to place an optical fibre into the fat tissue, which will carry all the power of the laser machine into the fat and dissolve it.
+The recommended method is to place an optical fiber into the fat tissue, which will carry all the power of the laser machine into the fat and dissolve it.
 The removal of the fat then follows, using classic or power assisted liposuction.
 More in-depth information about laser lipolysis can be found below.